Ernst Simmel: Studies

 Simmel was one of the discoverers of the "war neuroses", and stressed the part played in them by both the superego and the revival of forgotten infantile traumas.
 He also did pioneering work on gambling, seeing it as a regressive attempt to obtain by force sought after narcissistic supply.
-Simmel maintained that “on the developmental path of mankind, games of chance are a reservoir for the anal-sadistic impulses held in a state of repression”, and that gambling served to satisfy the “bisexual ideal which the Narcissus finds in himself”.
+Simmel maintained that "on the developmental path of mankind, games of chance are a reservoir for the anal-sadistic impulses held in a state of repression", and that gambling served to satisfy the "bisexual ideal which the Narcissus finds in himself".

 Among other topics covered in the ten or so papers he published between 1918 and 1937 were screen memories; sadism in sex murderers; psychosomatic defences against psychosis; and hypochondriasis.
-With respect to the latter, he focused on the role of introjects in affecting the hypochondriacally disturbed part of the body, writing that: “The introjected parental substitute becomes the morbid material which must be eliminated if the patient is to recover”.
+With respect to the latter, he focused on the role of introjects in affecting the hypochondriacally disturbed part of the body, writing that: "The introjected parental substitute becomes the morbid material which must be eliminated if the patient is to recover".

 Simmel also pioneered the psychoanalytic study of alcoholism, considering alcoholic exaltation as an artificial mania, and in his last paper (1948) urging future co-operation intreatment with Alcoholics Anonymous.

 Through such studies, Simmel played a significant part in ensuring that psychoanalytic theory was extended from individual diseases to include cultural issues and social situations.
 For all his theoretical radicalism, however, Simmel's reputation as an analyst was for an austere and scrupulously meticulous analytic technique.

-Anti-semitism study
+Antisemitism study

-One of Simmel's abiding contributions was made in the 1946 anthology on anti-semitism — a collaborative work of psychoanalysts and social theorists based on the contributions to a 1944 symposium held in San Francisco.
+One of Simmel's abiding contributions was made in the 1946 anthology on antisemitism—a collaborative work of psychoanalysts and social theorists based on the contributions to a 1944 symposium held in San Francisco.
 Other contributors were Theodor W. Adorno, Bernhard Berliner, Otto Fenichel, Else Frenkel-Brunswik, Max Horkheimer and Douglass W. Orr.

-In Simmel's own paper — "Anti-Semitism and mass psychopathology" — he interprets antisemitism on the basis of Freud's critical exploration of myth in his book Moses and Monotheism (1939).
-Simmel explained the anti-semitic complex in terms of irrational impulses in individuals and groups which were aimed at overcoming pathological disorders.
-A reversion to infantile modes of denying external reality (reaching back to stages of development dominated by the death drive), in Simmel's model anti-semitism appeared as a mass psychosis that nevertheless enabled the individual to compensate for psychological deficits, in such a way as to remain socially integrated and relatively intact psychologically: "The flight into mass psychosis is not only a flight from reality but also from individual insanity".
+In Simmel's own paper—"Anti-Semitism and mass psychopathology"—he interprets antisemitism on the basis of Freud's critical exploration of myth in his book Moses and Monotheism (1939).
+Simmel explained the antisemitic complex in terms of irrational impulses in individuals and groups which were aimed at overcoming pathological disorders.
+A reversion to infantile modes of denying external reality (reaching back to stages of development dominated by the death drive), in Simmel's model antisemitism appeared as a mass psychosis that nevertheless enabled the individual to compensate for psychological deficits, in such a way as to remain socially integrated and relatively intact psychologically: "The flight into mass psychosis is not only a flight from reality but also from individual insanity".